 If you want a foundation for a link building strategy that gets you ranked, I recommend this tool.

-You can get an overview of your competitor’s link profile.
+Step #3: Review the overview of your competitor’s link profile

-But what’s really insightful are the detailed data like referring pages, URLs, and anchor text.
+But what’s really insightful is the detailed data like referring pages, URLs, domain score, and anchor text.